digitalurban/Weather-House/README.md

 ![Screen](https://www.digitalurban.org/wp-content/uploads/2023/08/Weatherhousewide@0.5x-1024x419.jpg)

 Traditional German weather houses are small, decorative structures that are popular in Germany and other parts of Europe.
 They are often made from wood and feature a small door that opens to reveal a figure inside.
 These figures are usually a man and a woman, and they are used to predict the weather.
-This github is part of a post on [Digital Urban](http://) which details an updated version.
+This github is part of a post on [Digital Urban](http://) which provides more details.

 ## Parts